reveurmichael/machine_learning/Readme.md

 ## F.A.Q

-Do we have extra-course work?
+Q: Do we have extra-course work?
-- Yes.
+- A: Yes.
 A lot.

-What can I add as items to my CV after taking this course?
+Q: What can I add as items to my CV after taking this course?
-- It's quite a lot.
+- A; It's quite a lot.
 For example, AWS Amplify, GitHub Pull Request, GoHugo, reveal.js, Cloud Computing, streamlit, fastapi, swagger, Docker, nginx, GitHub WebHook, machine learning, deep learning, next.js, MySQL, GitHub Actions, numpy, pandas, sklearn, tensorflow, DQN, javascript, etc.